wp-plugins/groups/readme.txt

 == Changelog ==

+= 1.3.10 =
+* Fix: Under certain conditions with caching involved, capabilities were not correctly retrieved.
+Thanks to Jason Kadlec who [reported the issue](http://wordpress.org/support/topic/nasty-error-with-latest-version).
+* Improvement: Related to the above fix, improved the way how *_deep properties are retrieved on cache misses, resulting in slightly better performance.
+* Fix: Added a missing text domain.

 = 1.3.9 =
 * Fix: added filter hooked on posts_where motivated by pagination issues - the posts must be filtered before the totals are calculated in WP_Query::get_posts().
 * Improvement: modified the signature of the the_posts filter method in Groups_Post_Access to receive the $query by reference